-Authorized representative:
+Manufacturer or authorized representative:

-Fletcher Stewart (Stockport) Ltd. Unit 8E, Newby Road Industrial Estate, Hazel Grove, Stockport, Cheshire, SK7 5DA UK Tei: +44 (0)161 483 5542 Web address : www.fletcherstewart.com Spliced in the UK by Fletcher Stewart (Stockport) Ltd and approved by English Braids Ltd
+Fletcher Stewart (Stockport) Ltd. Unit 8E, Newby Road Industrial Estate, Hazel Grove, Stockport, Cheshire, SK7 5DA UK Tei: +44 (0)161 483 5542 Web address : www.fletcherstewart.com STEIN is a Registered Trademark of Fletcher Stewart (Stockport) Ltd.

 This information leaflet contains important information which must be read and understood before the product is used.
-This document must be provided to the customer by the retailer in the respective country's language and must be kept with the equipment whilst it is in use
+This document must be provided to the customer by the retailer in the respective country's language and must be kept with the equipment while it is in use